-- Notifies the appropriate academic administrator of event, who will determine if this is the student's first violation, and report back to the faculty member; - 2.
-Based on the feedback from the administrator, - a. if this is the student's first offense, the faculty member imposes the appropriate sanction ("F" for assignment).

-- i.
-The student will receive information regarding how to access APA resources through the graduate school and offer additional assistance to ensure understanding of proper referencing of sources. - ii.
+- 1. Notifies the appropriate academic administrator of the event, who will determine if this is the student's first violation, and report back to the faculty member. - 2.
+Based on the feedback from the administrator, - a. if this is the student's first offense, the faculty member will impose the appropriate sanction ("F" for assignment). - i.
+The student will receive information regarding how to access APA resources through The Masgutova Graduate School and offer additional assistance to ensure understanding of proper referencing of sources. - ii.
 The student will be notified, in writing of the sanction.
-This notificationwill also notify the student of the appeal process available. - If the violation is the second offense the faculty member imposes the appropriate sanction ("F" for the course). - a.
+This notification will also notify the student of the appeal process available. - 3.
+If the violation is the second offense, the faculty member will impose the appropriate sanction ("F" for the course). - a.
 The student will be required to meet with the appropriate academic administrator for subsequent sanctions, including dismissal from the Graduate School.
 There is an appeal process at this level.